-The forensic pathologist performs the external and where indicated, the internal examination of the body and enters appropriate data in the fields provided in the PM record.
-In many circumstances an internal examination is not required.
+The forensic pathologist performs the external and, where necessary, the internal examination of the body and enters appropriate data in the fields provided in the PM record.
+As a rule, it is not necessary to open the cranium for identification purposes.
+In many circumstances a complete autopsy is not required.
 The forensic pathologist usually takes samples for DNA analysis.
-A forensic anthropologist can provide critical information for a biological profile of a given deceased person, e.g., age, sex, ethnic affiliation, stature and individual identifying features.
-These parameters can be assessed based on analyses of body structure and body size.
+A forensic anthropologist can provide critical information for a biological profile of a given deceased person, e.g. age, sex, ethnic affiliation, stature and individual identifying features.
+These parameters can be assessed on the basis of analyses of body structure and body size.
 The forensic pathologist decides on a case-by-case basis whether an anthropologist should be consulted.
-In addition, the forensic pathologists advised the PM coordinator on mortuary management and assists in supervising PM activities.

-PM Assistant
+Pathology Assistant

-The PM assistant assists the forensic pathologist in the external and internal examination of bodies.
+The pathology assistant assists the forensic pathologist in the external and internal examination of bodies.
 The assistant performs the following tasks in consultation with the forensic pathologist:

-- Cleaning of instruments. - Assisting in positioning the human remains on the PM table. - Assistance in the external examination of the human remains (lifting limbs, turning the body, cleaning specific parts of the body or body parts). - Assistance in the internal examination of the human remains. - Assistance in the collection of DNA samples. - Exposure or recovery of important identifying features with some left in-situ for photographic documentation (e.g., artificial hips, heart pacemakers, implants). - Reconstruction of the body after PM to a condition acceptable for presentation to the family.
+- Cleaning of instruments. - > Assisting in positioning the human remains on the autopsy table. - Assistance in the external examination of the human remains (lifting limbs, turning the body, cleaning specific parts of the body or body parts). - > Assistance in the internal examination of the human remains. - > Assistance in the collection of DNA samples. - Exposure or recovery of important identifying features with some left in-situ for photographic documentation (e.g. artificial hips, heart pacemakers, implants). - Reconstruction of the body after autopsy to a condition acceptable for presentation to the family.